- Instructions for Form 943 - Introductory Material

 If line 14 is more than line 13, enter the difference on line 16.
 Never make an entry on both lines 15 and 16.

 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box on line 16.
 Check only one box on line 16.
 If you don't check either box or if you check both boxes, generally we will apply the overpayment to your next return.
 Regardless of any box you check or don't check, we may apply your overpayment to any past due tax account that is shown in our records under your EIN.

 If line 16 is under $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.

 This is a summary of your monthly tax liability, not a summary of deposits made.
 If line 13 is less than $2,500, don't complete line 17 or Form 943-A.

 Complete line 17 only if you were a monthly schedule depositor for the entire year and line 13 is $2,500 or more.
 The amount entered on line 17M must equal the amount reported on line 13.
-See section 7 of Pub.
+If it doesn't, your tax deposits and payments may not be counted as timely.
+Don't change your current year tax liability reported on line 13 by adjustments reported on any Forms 943-X. See section 7 of Pub.
 51 for details on the deposit rules.
-You're a monthly schedule depositor for the calendar year if the amount of your "Total taxes after adjustments" reported for the lookback period isn't more than $50,000.
+You're a monthly schedule depositor for the calendar year if the amount of your "Total taxes after adjustments and credits" reported for the lookback period isn't more than $50,000.
 The lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for 2018 is 2016.
+For example, the lookback period for 2020 is 2018.

 If you were a semiweekly schedule depositor during any part of the year, don't complete line 17.
 Instead, complete Form 943-A.